Tabled in Parliament Date:

-The review was conducted under the guidance of full-time Commissioner Professor Peter Cashman.
-The Commission released a consultation paper in September 2006 and received 62 submissions in response to that paper.
+Conducted under the guidance of full-time Commissioner Professor Peter Cashman, the review produced a consultation paper in September 2006, from which 62 submissions were received.

-The Commission identified a number of ‘priority’ areas for detailed investigation.
-These were examined in light of key goals of the civil justice system.
-The Commission also considered existing jurisdiction, workload and organisation of the courts and many other factors.
+We identified a number of ‘priority’ areas for detailed investigation, which were examined in light of key goals of the civil justice system.
+We also considered existing jurisdiction, workload and organisation of the courts, and many other factors.

-The final report was tabled in Parliament on 28 May 2008.
-The Commission made 177 reform recommendations to reduce the cost, complexity and length of civil trials.
+In the final report tabled in Parliament on 28 May 2008, the Commission made 177 reform recommendations to reduce the cost, complexity and length of civil trials.

 The report suggests areas for future law reform and identifies changes which will reduce the cost, complexity and length of civil trials.
 The major recommendations included: